Key facts

 Course structure

-To complete the Graduate Certificate of Health and Medical Research students must attain 4 credit points, all unit are core (these are compulsory).
+To complete the Graduate Certificate of Health and Medical Research, you must pass 4 credit points.
+This includes:

 Semester 1